mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 ).as[ApiConfig]
 ```

-This section can be confusing so pay attention, we will start from the bottom up.
+This section can be confusing, so we'll explain starting from the bottom.

 The value `apiConfig` is of type `ConfigValue[Effect, ApiConfig]` which is the format we will use passing config values. `Ciris` provides a `file()` function that takes the path to our configuration file.
 This function returns a type `ConfigValue[Effect, String]`, we use the `as()` function to convert our value to a `ConfigValue[Effect, ApiConfig]` type however it requires an implicit `ConfigDecoder` value, here's the function signature: